Ducati 250 Scrambler

-The Ducati 250 Scrambler, known in Europe as the Ducati 250 SCR is an on/off road 249 cc single cylinder bevel drive SOHC motorcycle produced by the Italian manufacturer Ducati from 1962 to 1974.
+The Ducati 250 Scrambler, known in Europe as the Ducati 250 SCR is an on/off-road 249 cc single cylinder bevel drive SOHC motorcycle produced by the Italian manufacturer Ducati from 1962 to 1974.
 Originally produced for the American Market at the request of the US importers, Berliner Motor Corporation, the model was offered in Europe from 1968.
 Total production was around 12,000 machines.

 The model was also produced under licence in Spain by MotoTrans from 1972 to 1974.

 History

 American importer Joe Berliner's brother Michael had converted a 250 Ducati to a flat-tracker, and Berliner asked Ducati to produce a similar machine with lights.
 Introduced in 1962, the 250 Scrambler used a tuned version of the 'narrow case' Monza engine with higher compression ratio, sportier cam and larger carburettor.
 It was advertised as a 4-in-1 machine, with a change of handlebars and exhaust the bike could be used for road racing, short track or enduro.
 The bike came with a competition kit consisting of spare cables, different sprockets and solid struts to replace the rear shock absorbers for short-track use.
 A silencer was included for road use.
-Ugnition was by flywheel magneto and no battery was fitted.
+Ignition was by flywheel magneto and no battery was fitted.

 In 1964 the Scrambler received a styling update with a different seat and Diana style tank.
 A five speed gearbox was introduced in 1965.
 In 1966 a skid plate, high level exhaust, better lights and a battery were fitted.
 Stronger front forks and 25% softer rear shocks were also fitted.

 The 'wide case' engine was used from 1968 and this was regarded as the smoothest of the Ducati Scramblers.
 Staying was updated with a new tank with chrome panels, higher, wider bars and a short silencer.

 A square slide Dell'Orto VHB carb was fitted in 1970 and the size reduced to 26 mm.
-Few Italian-made models were imported to the UK and US during 1970-71 as the importers (Berliner in the US and Vic Camp in the UK) were in dispute with the factory over prices.
+Few Italian-made models were imported to the UK and US during 1970–71 as the importers (Berliner in the US and Vic Camp in the UK) were in dispute with the factory over prices.
 During this period Spanish-built MotoTrans models were imported.

 From 1973 Spanish MotoTrans engines were fitted, along with electronic ignition.

 The factory ceased production of OHC singles in 1974.
 The remaining stocks were purchased by the then British importer Coburn & Hughes, who continued to sell them until early 1976.
 These last 250 Scramblers were produced under licence by the Spanish company MotoTrans.